aanchal22/exam-1/instructions/instructions.md

 Each SQL command **must also be entered into the [README.md](../README.md) file** in the designated space.

-1. Write two SQL commands to create two tables named `hotspots` and `populations` within the given database file that can accommodate the data in the `wifi.csv` and `neighborhood_populations.csv` CSV data files, respectively.
+1. Write two SQL commands to create two tables named `users` and `affinity_categories` within the given database file that can accommodate the data in the `users.csv` and `affinity_categories.csv` CSV data files, respectively.
 Use data types and primary key fields that make sense for the data.
-1. Import the data in the `wifi.csv` and `neighborhood_populations.csv` CSV files into these two tables.
+1. Import the data in the `users.csv` and `affinity_categories.csv` CSV files into these two tables.
 (You may use more than one command to achieve each of these imports, if necessary.)
-1. Display the five zip codes with the most Wi-Fi hotspots and the number of Wi-Fi-hotspots in each in descending order of the number of Wi-Fi-hotspots.
+1. Display the state name and the number of users in that state for each of the states for which we have users.
-1. Display a list of the name, address, and zip code for all of the free Wi-Fi locations provided by `Transit Wireless` in Manhattan, in ascending order of zip code.
+1. Display the state name, the number of users in that state, and the average `real_food_affinity_category_id` for each of the states for which we have users.
-1. Display the names of each of the boroughs of NYC, and the number of free Wi-Fi hotspots in each.
+1. Display the email addresses only of all users residing in Oklahoma City, Oklahoma.
-1. Display the number of wifi hotspots in Fort Greene, Brooklyn along with the population of Fort Greene, Brooklyn.
+1. Display the email addresses of all users residing in Oklahoma City, Oklahoma, along with the price the social network would charge an advertiser to show one advertisement to each of them.
-1. Display the number of wifi hotspots in each of the 5 NYC boroughs, along with the population of each borough.
+1. Display the amount the social network would charge an advertiser to show one advertisement to two thousand users with a `real_food_affinity` level of `0.5`.
-1. Display the names of each of the neighborhoods in which there exist Wi-Fi hotspots, but for which we do not have population data.
+1. Show all the users for whom the `luxury_brand_affinity_category_id` field contains an invalid foreign key.
-1. Write an additional SQL query of your choice using MySQL with this table; then describe the results
+1. Write an additional SQL query of your choice using SQL with this table; then describe the results
-   - e.g. "This query identifies all of the Wi-Fi-hotspots in the zip codes where I live and where I go to school and gives me the name and address to find them."
+   - e.g. "This query identifies all of the users with the first name Valerye in Idaho who have a strong affinity for both luxury brands and real food."

 ## Data normalization & entity-relationship diagramming

 Answer the following questions, and enter your responses into the `README.md` file in the designated spots.

-1. Is the data in `wifi.csv` in fourth normal form?
+1. Is the data in `users.csv` in fourth normal form?
 Answer based only on those fields described in the [discussion of the data](#the-data) above.
-Ignore the others.
+Ignore any others.
-1. Explain why or why not the `wifi.csv` data meets 4NF.
+1. Explain why or why not the `users.csv` data meets 4NF.
-1. Is the data in `neighborhood_populations.csv` in fourth normal form?
+1. Is the data in `affinity_categories.csv` in fourth normal form?
 Again, answer based only on those fields described in the discussion of the data above.
 Ignore the others.
-1. Explain why or why not the `neighborhood_populations.csv` data meets 4NF.
+1. Explain why or why not the `affinity_categories.csv` data meets 4NF.
 1. Use [draw.io](https://draw.io) to draw an Entity-Relationship Diagram showing a 4NF-compliant form of this data, including primary key field(s), relationship(s), and cardinality.
 Again, focus on and diagram only the attributes described in the discussion of data above.
 Ignore the others.
 Export the diagram as an `.svg` file into the `images` directory.